ExCL-Docs/excl-user-docs/hosts/emu.md

 ## Access
-login.excl.ornl.gov ==> emu-gw ==> emu ==> {n0-n7}
+`login.excl.ornl.gov` ⇒ `emu-gw` ⇒ `emu` ⇒ {`n0`-`n7`}

-* emu-gw is an x86-based gateway node.
+* `emu-gw` is an x86-based gateway node.

-* The host emu is the system board controller (sbc) and individual nodes are to be access
+* The `emu` is the system board controller (sbc) and individual nodes are accessed only via this host.

-* Connections to emu from the emu-gw are via preset ssh keys that are created during account creation.
-If you can't log in your user account/project do not have access to EMU systems.
+* Connections to `emu` from the `emu-gw` are via preset ssh keys that are created during account creation.
+If you can't log in, your user account/project do not have access to EMU systems.

 ## Development Workflow

-* The development environment is on emu-gw, which is an x86 based system.
-Please log in there to build your applications.
+* The EMU software development kit (SDK) is installed under /usr/local/emu on emu-gw, which is an x86 based system.
+Compilation and simulation should be performed on this machine.

+* The official EMU programming guide is located under /usr/docs.

 * emu and emu-gw mount home directories, so you should have no difficulty accessing your projects.
 Please use `$HOME` (or `${HOME}`) as your home directory in scripts, as the mount location of your home directory may change.

 ## Other Resources